 It’s our job, at The Bitter Southerner, to tell stories about folks who want better — and what happens when they come up against folks who don’t.
 We’ve worked now for almost five years to build up a publication that serves as a home for the voices of the ones who want better.
 Around that publication, a community of people has risen.

 So, how can we keep this community alive to shine the spotlights on Southerners whose work deserves attention?
 By supporting it — not only with your good words in social media and the real world, but also with a little money.

 That’s why we are back, for the fifth year in a row, to ask your help — because we could never maintain The Bitter Southerner without your financial help.
-If you’d like to hit the “Become a Family Member” button right now, we ain’t gonna stop you.
+If you’d like to hit the “Join the Family” button right now, we ain’t gonna stop you.

-But in case you need a little more convincing, here is what we mean when we keep talking about a “better South.”
+But in case you need a little more convincing, read on to see what we mean when we keep talking about a “better South.”

 In a Better South, every child would learn the true story of the American Civil War, unlike their ancestors.
 They would know our region fought to maintain one of the foulest, most unjust practices ever to pollute God’s earth.
 They would see no nobility in an ignoble fight.
 And they would know, consequently, the work of reconciliation must continue through their generation and beyond.

 In a Better South, every person would respect the individuality of every other person.
 We said it this way when we wrote our vision statement four years ago: “The Bitter Southerner exists to support anyone who yearns to claim their Southern identity proudly and without shame — regardless of their age, race, gender, ethnic background, place of origin, politics, sexual orientation, creed, religion, or lack of religion.”

 In a Better South, people of different colors and cultures would be unafraid to have difficult conversations, because they would know the bond of friendship requires true understanding — and some risk-taking to get there.